Canadian police charge suspect in shooting that left 4 dead

 Robichaud and Wright were in a relationship, according to Facebook and Robichaud’s cousin, Sean Callahan, who said they had just gotten together at the beginning of August.

+No motive has been disclosed, and police said they were working to determine a link between the gunman and the couple.

-Fredericton’s deputy police chief Martin Gaudet said the two officers were responding to calls of shots fired at an apartment complex.
-He said they arrived and saw two deceased civilians before being shot and killed themselves.
+Police said Costello and Burns were responding to calls of shots fired at an apartment complex and saw two deceased civilians before being shot and killed themselves.

+Fredericton police Chief Leanne Fitch said Raymond used a long gun and was in an elevated position when he fired.
+Fitch said he was shot by police and was in serious but stable condition.

-Residents said they were stunned by the scene.
+Residents were stunned by the episode.
 The last homicide in the city of about 60,000 people was in 2014.

 The shooting comes as Canada wrestles with a string of violence, including an instance in Toronto last month where a man with a handgun opened fire in a crowded part of the city, killing two people and wounding 13 before he died in the confrontation.